The APPIC Post-Match Vacancy Service

 - Once your position(s) have been filled, or if you are no longer accepting applications, please notify applicants by submitting an update to the Post-Match Vacancy Service as outlined in paragraph #3 above.

-In conclusion: Please remember that, while having an unfilled position can be frustrating for a Training Director, being an unmatched applicant is a very challenging and emotionally-laden experience.
+Please remember that, while having an unfilled position can be frustrating for a Training Director, being an unmatched applicant is a very challenging and emotionally-laden experience.
 Anything that you can do to make your post-Match selection process less stressful will be greatly appreciated by applicants.